Dirk Verbeuren

-Dirk Verbeuren (born 8 January 1975) is a Belgian musician and the current drummer of American thrash metal band Megadeth, amongst other projects.
-He previously was a member of the Swedish melodic death metal band Soilwork.
+Dirk Verbeuren (born 8 January 1975) is a Belgian drummer, best known as the current drummer of American thrash metal band Megadeth, and formerly the drummer for the Swedish melodic death metal band Soilwork.

-Verbeuren recorded five albums and a live DVD/Blu-ray with Soilwork, and performed in Europe, the United States, Canada, Japan, Australia, Russia and China as a headlining act between early 2004 and July 2016.
-In 2016, Verbeuren left Soilwork to join Megadeth as a full-time member.
-With Megadeth, Verbeuren has since recorded the album The Sick, the Dying... and the Dead!, released in September 2022.

-Influences
+Early life

-Verbeuren cites Dave Lombardo and Mick Harris as earliest influences on his drumming.
+Verbeuren was born in Wilrijk, a district of Antwerp.
+He cites Dave Lombardo and Mick Harris as earliest influences on his drumming.
 Other influences include Gavin Harrison, Sean Reinert, Gene Hoglan, Tomas Haake, Steve Flynn, Pete Sandoval, Morgan Ågren, Tony Laureano and Chad Smith.
-Verbeuren is also a fan of hip hop music and mentioned The Beastie Boys, Run-DMC, and Public Enemy as his favourite hip hop groups in his teen years.
+As well as being a metal musician and listener, Verbeuren is also a fan of hip hop music.
+In an interview, he mentioned The Beastie Boys, Run-DMC, and Public Enemy as his favourite hip hop groups in his teen years.